 Finished projects

-PADUCO
+PADUCO (2013-2020)

 Palestinian-Dutch Academic Cooperation Programme on Water

 Water resources in Palestine are under increasing stress due to a combination of factors, such as Israeli control and occupation, increasing demand, economic development, population growth, climate change, and pollution from untreated wastewater.
 The Palestinian water sector should transform to meet these challenges.
-Against this background, PADUCO has been established in 2012 by five Palestinian and five Dutch universities with the objective of contributing to a self-sustaining, self-reliant Palestinian water sector in terms of institution building, resource management and improved service delivery.
+Against this background, PADUCO was established in 2012 by Palestinian and Dutch universities with the objective of contributing to a self-sustaining, self-reliant Palestinian water sector in terms of institution building, resource management and improved service delivery.
 The two underlying principles of PADUCO are transdisciplinarity that engages universities, government, civil society and private organizations in applied research; and intersectorality that addresses the linkages of water with environment, agriculture, energy, land use and climate change.
 Within the first phase (2013-2016), the PADUCO team carried out eleven joint research projects and six education-based activities.
 Upon the successful completion of the first phase, the Netherlands Ministry of Foreign Affairs approved the second phase of PADUCO (2016-2020), which included a total of 21 projects.
 CSTM has been the Netherlands country coordinator of PADUCO starting from its initiation, and contributed to six research and capacity building projects on water governance, wastewater reuse, and gender mainstreaming in applied water research.

-CATCH
+CATCH (2017-2022)

 'water sensitive Cities: the Answer To CHallenges of extreme weather events'.

-C5a
+C5a (2019-2022)

 Cluster for Cloud to Coast Climate Change Adaptation